techistem/alaska/Docs/README.md

 - *An asterisk indicates a required field
 ---
 ## Testing
-- You can view all test results for the site.
+- You can view all test results for the site [Testing.md](/assets/documentation)
-[Testing.md](/assets/documentation)

 ### Links, Images, Icons and Buttons: